 Nothing like having your face itch due to the hotel’s or Air BnB’s choice of feather-filled pillows!

 So if you can make space for your hypoallergenic cotton-filled pillow, bring it along.

 You may also want to bring a pillowcase or two.
 I know my face won’t react to the pillowcases I’ve been using, so it’s better to be safe so you can sleep peacefully and not wake up to a reaction.

 I don’t know how and what they use to disinfect hotel towels but it probably involves chemicals that can cause me to react.

 I’d rather be comfortable drying myself off with my own towel and have that peace of mind.

-Same goes with bedsheets, and it won’t even take up that much space to pack.
+The same goes with bedsheets, and it won’t even take up that much space to pack.

-Sleep in peace so pack your comfy and skin safe bed sheets.
+Sleep in peace so pack your comfy and skin-safe bed sheets.